 Another possible option is called Terminal Services or Remote Desktop, depending on the Windows operating system.
 One uses a simple client software, called a RDP client or terminal services client to remotely connect to the remote Windows computer.
 The connection gives you an identical graphical interface to your computer as if you were at the console.

 There is one last option with Windows Terminal Services, which may be very useful to people who travel and want to use an Internet cafe to access their Windows computer.
 Awhile ago, Microsoft released the Terminal Service Advanced Client, which contains an ActiveX control that Internet Explorer on a Windows client can use to connect to a Terminal Server.
 By placing this ActiveX control on a webserver, you only need a browser, and a URL to a special webpage to be directed to your remote Windows computer.
 There are more details about this functionality on the Microsoft website.

 Most UW NetIDs can control their name via the Preferred Name capability.
-Changes to your public directory information (like name, department, campus mail box) aren’t propagated in real-time.
+Changes to your public directory information (like name, phone, title, department, campus mail box) aren’t propagated in real-time.
 The updates to that information take the following path: